 The United States Air Force's X-37B space plane will launch on its fourth mystery mission next month.

-The unmanned X-37B space plane, which looks like a miniature version of NASA's now-retired space shuttle orbiter, is scheduled to blast off atop a United Launch Alliance Atlas V rocket from Florida's Cape Canaveral Air Force Station on May 20.
+The unmanned X-37B, which looks like a miniature version of NASA's now-retired space shuttle orbiter, is scheduled to blast off atop a United Launch Alliance Atlas V rocket from Florida's Cape Canaveral Air Force Station on May 20.

 The X-37B's payloads and specific activities are classified, so it's unclear exactly what the spacecraft does while zipping around the Earth.
 But Air Force officials have revealed a few clues about the upcoming mission.